 Cass Sculpture Foundation was founded in 1992 by Wilfred and Jeannette Cass.
 Their mission was to provide support for artists to achieve new levels of ambition in the field of large-scale sculpture.
 The result is a pioneering not-for-profit organisation that inspires, enables and presents the output of some of the most important figures in contemporary sculpture.

 Today CASS is a multifaceted organisation with a rich heritage.
-It consists of a commissioning body, a centre for education and exhibition programming, and a provider of consultancy services.
-As motivated by education and the public display of sculpture as by the commissioning process, CASS is open to visitors all year round and organises ambitious and diverse exhibitions in its indoor gallery spaces and 26 acre woodland grounds.
+It consists of a commissioning body, a centre for education and exhibition programming and a provider of consultancy services.

 Passionately committed to nurturing new as well as established talent, the organisation commissions new works every year.
-It is consequently home to a constantly evolving display that has included sculptures by Sir Anthony Caro, Sir Eduardo Paolozzi, Rachel Whiteread, Tony Cragg, Antony Gormley and Sara Barker amongst others.
+The 26 acre grounds are consequently home to a constantly evolving display that has included sculptures by Anthony Caro, Eduardo Paolozzi, Rachel Whiteread, Tony Cragg, Antony Gormley and Sara Barker amongst others.
 CASS supports its commissioned artists at every step of the process, from conception to fabrication, exhibition and sale.
 As such, it provides exceptional opportunities for sculptors in the UK as well as internationally, and at varying stages in their careers.

 The CASS commissioning process has become a widely emulated model.
 Appealing to companies and public institutions alike, CASS has project-managed commissions in London, Hong Kong and Singapore and consulted on the development of sculpture parks in China, India and Norway.